walter-a-jablonowski/sys-2/ai.md

 Deriving ids from field name:

-- an id is derived from the name
 - convert each word to first character uppercase, then remove all non alpha numeric chars
 - usually we also add a additional string to the id to make it unique (see below)

 def.yml: